How Anterior Cervical Disk Fusion Surgery Improved My Life

 Post-op day #12

 It was so pretty outside for a late November day.
-I'd been taking daily walks ever since the day after surgery despite how terrible I felt a few of those days.
+I'd been taking a daily walk or two ever since the day after surgery, despite how terrible I felt a few of those days.
 Being unable to drive was a pain, although I knew it would be a bad idea since I couldn't move my neck yet, and still needed to wear the brace.
-I inspected my manicure and being that my nail studio is a 1.5-mile walk from my house, I decided to hoof it there and back on foot.
+I inspected my manicure and being that my nail studio is a 1.5-mile walk from my house, I decided to walk there and back on foot.
 There's nothing like a good manicure to make a girl feel happy!